michaelavs/Daily-Arctic-Sea-Ice-Extent/README.md

 _(Choose one of the following then delete this message)_

-* This code is fully supported by NSIDC.
-Please submit issues and pull requests for timely consideration.
+* This repository is fully supported by NSIDC.
+If you discover any problems or bugs, please submit an Issue.
+If you would like to contribute to this repository, you may fork the repository and submit a pull request.
-* This code has limited support from NSIDC.
-You are welcome to submit issues and pull requests but the response may be limited.
-* This code is unsupported.
-You are welcome to submit issues and pull requests for the benefit of other users.
+* This repository is not actively supported by NSIDC but we welcome issue submissions and pull requests in order to foster community contribution.

 See the [LICENSE](LICENSE) for details on permissions and warranties.
 Please contact nsidc@nsidc.org for more information.